clangguth/autower/README.txt

                        DLL variant with FS.
 Other changes include some modifi- cations of the default configuration and new configura- tion options, and a minimal performance optimization.

+2.1.1 (May 21, 2010) - Bugfix for airports below sea level (e.g. Schiphol).
+                       The altitude was wrongly treated as an unsigned number, which resulted in extreme positive values instead of negative ones.

 ACKNOWLEDGEMENTS